NCJA Members-Only Webinar Series

 How will the FY15 appropriations process impact your funding?
 What does current legislation mean for your program?
 In the world of federal appropriations and legislation you need to know how policy changes and funding impact you and your work.

 Join NCJA Director of Government Affairs Elizabeth Pyke for an interactive discussion about the status of current legislation, the federal budget process and appropriations issues.
-This webinar will include an overview of the FY15 appropriations bills, a roundup of current criminal justice related legislation and preview of what the mid-term elections could mean for the future.
+This webinar will include an overview of the FY15 appropriations bills, a roundup of current criminal justice related legislation, a preview of what the mid-term elections could mean for the future, and tips for working with staff for your congressional delegation.

 A Conversation with Laurie Robinson and Alfred Blumstein